 Christmas From Around the World Themed Days (+ more festive winter holidays)

-• Read informational text about each holiday.
+- Read informational text about each holiday.
 I love to find leveled readers and use them as part of my small group reading instruction.

-• Learn and play games that are a part of each holiday.
+- Learn and play games that are a part of each holiday.
 For example, you can play dreidels when learning about Hanukkah.

-• Bring the tastes of the season alive!
-Depending on your school you may or may not be able to include actual food, but you can at least explore recipes.
+- Bring the tastes of the season alive!
+Depending on your school, you may or may not be able to include actual food, but you can at least explore recipes.
 Make a recipe book to include at least one recipe from each country or holiday you’ve learned about.

-• Don’t forget the pictures!
+- Don’t forget the pictures!
 Show lots of images, maybe even a video clip displaying how different cultures and people celebrate each holiday.

-Creating different themed days in the month of December is a fun way to teach your students about Christmas from around the world.
+Creating different themed days in December is a fun way to teach your students about Christmas from around the world.
 When you do this, be sure to create a chart with your students comparing all of the holidays.
 What similarities do they notice?
 How do people celebrate things differently?
-They may be surprised at how much they have in common with people all over the world.
+They may be surprised at how much they have in common with people worldwide.

 Read Rich Literature to Discover How Christmas From Around the World is Celebrated